-If you have been involved in an accident with CATS that you believe was caused by the negligence of a CATS employee, you might be able to recoup compensation through a personal injury claim.
+If you have been involved in an accident with a city bus that you believe was caused by the negligence of a employee, you might be able to recoup compensation through a personal injury claim.

-There are many ways you could be involved in an accident with CATS and there are many ways that you could be injured.
-You might be a passenger on a CATS bus that crashes and overturns.
+There are many ways you could be involved in an accident and there are many ways that you could be injured.
+You might be a passenger on a city bus that crashes and overturns.

 You could be getting off the bus when you slip and fall because of a problem with the bus that should have been corrected.